 Zero degree sleeping bags, insulated pads and winter tents will all help keep you warm, but some days you’ll need a little more oomph to keep you comfortable.
 Here are a few of my favorite ways to warm up a tent.

-How to Safely Heat a Tent In The Winter
+How to Heat A Tent In Cold Weather

 External heat sources all come with a certain degree of danger.
 However, when the proper precautions are taken they can be used safely.

 Start off by working on improving your sleep system than worry about heaters.
 A quality sleeping bag/pad is all you need to get through the night.
 With that being said, heaters will help get the chill out of the air.
 Just don’t expect heat to stay inside thin tent walls.

 - Electric Heaters: If you’re camping in a RV site and have access to electric just about any home electric heater will work.
 Just make sure it has a thermostat cause your tent will get hot.
 Electric heaters are much safer than propane, but obviously they need an electric hookup.

 - Propane Heaters: When it’s seriously cold propane heaters are the way to go.
 (This is My Favorite) You don’t have to worry about electric hookups and it runs for hours.
 It will automatically shut off when tipped over and is carbon monoxide safe.

 - Candle Lanterns: Candle lanterns (like this one) are mainly used for light, but they will actually increase the surrounding temperature 10-15 degrees.
 You can also heat small amounts of food and water on the heat shield above.

 - Wood Burning Heaters (Tents With Exhaust Ports): You can only use a wood burning stove in canvas tents that have exhaust ports.
 If there’s no way to vent the exhaust you will end up with carbon monoxide poisoning.